mattjackson89/mlops-demo/README.md

 ```

 ### Start Up
-Before we run through the MLFlow demo, let's spin everything we need up.
+Before we run through the MLFlow demo, let's spin everything we need up, open a new tab and run;

 ```
 docker-compose build && docker-compose up
 ```

+> **Waring** - the first time building the containers may task some time... looking at you Tensorflow!

 > **Note** - This local deployment has multple containers which could be optimsied, if it is struggling ensure Docker has enough CPU and memory access!